BEFORESCROLL STUDIO

 Most of us reach for the feed.
 The thumb knows the way to Instagram, TikTok, X, Facebook — before the eyes are open.
 Twenty minutes gone, and the day has begun in someone else's noise.

-Lauds is the gate.
+Prayer First is the gate.
 A small lock on the apps that own your mornings — Instagram, TikTok, Reels, the rest.
-Try to open them, and Lauds asks one thing first: scripture.
+Try to open them, and Prayer First asks one thing first: scripture.
 Open your Bible app, read from a physical Bible, or write a short journal line.
 Then the world is yours again.

 Not a guilt machine.
 Not a screen-time scold.
 Just a door, with a small key shaped like a verse.